-PART B: CETV calculations in the OBSPS:
+Part B: The CETV calculations:

-- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; and - (iv) Completion of the transfer using the pre-1 April 2017 calculation basis. - 127.
-In coming to my findings under Part B I have independently considered whether the approach of the actuarial explanations and recommendations provided by the Trustee are industry recognised within a range that a trustee, acting reasonably, could rely on them.
-I am satisfied that the Actuary's advice concerning the effect of the Scheme's investment strategy on CETVs, and the timing of the amendment of the CETV calculation basis in relation to the changes made to the Scheme's investment strategy and the SIP, was within the range of reasonableness/industry norm so it was reasonable for the Trustee to rely on that advice. - 128.
+- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; - (iv) Option to await a new CETV calculated using the post April 2017 calculation basis: and - (v) Completion of the transfer using the pre-1 April 2017 calculation basis. - 118.
+In coming to my findings under Part B I have independently considered whether the approach of the actuarial explanations and recommendations provided by the Trustee are industry recognised within a range that a trustee acting reasonably could rely on them.
+I am satisfied that the Actuary's advice concerning the effect of the Scheme's investment strategy on CETVs, and the timing of the amendment of the CETV calculation basis in relation to the changes made to the Scheme's investment strategy and the SIP, was within the range of reasonableness/industry norm so it was reasonable for the Trustee to rely on that advice.
+It has not been suggested that I include the Actuary as a party to this complaint, so I have not addressed any issue of whether or not it would be within my jurisdiction to do so. - 119.
 This complaint has arisen as a direct result of the Trustee's amending the CETV calculation basis.
-I have considered whether the Trustee has, in making its decision to adopt a new calculation method, acted properly and in accordance with the relevant legislation and the OBSPS Rules including TPR guidance; and whether it considered all relevant, but no irrelevant information.
+I have considered whether the Trustee has, in making its decision to adopt a new calculation method, acted properly and in accordance with the relevant legislation and the OBSPS Rules including TPR's guidance; and whether it considered all relevant, but no irrelevant information.